 Home Page Featured Slider

-Vacancies exist on the Airport Commission, Beautification Committee, Council on Aging and Harbor Commission.
-Members are nominated by the Mayor and confirmed by the City Council.
+Vacancies exist on the Council on Aging Commission and Harbor Commission.
+Commissioners are nominated by the Mayor and confirmed by the City Council.

 More information about these commissions can be found in the links below: